-Consider These 10 Strategies When Preparing to Grow Your Company
+Consider These 10 Strategies When Preparing to Grow Your Company There are concrete steps you can take as your progress your startup to the next level.

 Startups go through three distinct phases early in their lifecycle: building the product, selling the product and growing into a sustainable company.